Charles Schwab continues to deliver on its commitment to customer data protection

 A: No. Schwab is not charging third party applications or third party data aggregators to use the API for access to client-authorized accounts and data; Schwab is aligned with industry standards and specifications agreed to and established by the Financial Data Exchange and its Members.
 As such, Schwab will require agreement on Data Access terms with third party data aggregators/financial technology companies prior to access being granted.

 Q: Has Schwab agreed to Data Access terms with any third parties?

-A: In 2020, Schwab has communicated, via press release, the successful signing of Data Access Agreements (DAA) with 3 prominent financial technology companies: Envestnet Yodlee, Intuit, and eMoney Advisor.
-These three companies comprise approximately 70% of data aggregation services used by Schwab clients.
+A: In 2020, Schwab has communicated, via press release, the successful signing of Data Access Agreements (DAA) with seven prominent financial technology companies: Envestnet Yodlee, Intuit, MX, Morningstar, Finicity, Fiserv, and eMoney Advisor.
+These seven companies comprise approximately 85% of data aggregation services used by Schwab clients.
 Schwab has already provided testing-based access to its API to several data aggregators who have been actively engaged with us to enable adoption of our more secure access method.

 We are also actively partnering with several additional leading financial technology companies who share the mutual goal of providing clients with access to their data in a more secure and transparent manner.

 For more information please see Charles Schwab Reinforces Its Commitment to Customer Data Protection